-Square US2 reviews
+Square US6 reviews

-This score is based on 2 genuine reviews submitted via US-Reviews since 2026.
+This score is based on 6 genuine reviews submitted via US-Reviews since 2026.

 Featured Reviews

-Reviews (2)
+Reviews (6)

 No reviews yet!

 Find companies you have experience with and write reviews about them!
-Your reviews contribute to a more transparent market and improve the reliability of companies.Last sale, then the hold
+Your reviews contribute to a more transparent market and improve the reliability of companies.Mostly works, but expect to fiddle

 I listed it as part of closing the business after a family death, sold the gear, got paid.
 Instead the account got deactivated and Square put the funds on a 90-day hold.
 I tried to explain, more than once, that this was a legit business sale tied to winding things down.
 Still, the money was frozen.